-- approximately \$ (or approximately \$ if the underwriters' option to purchase additional shares of Class A common stock is exercised in full) to purchase LLC Units (or LLC Units if the underwriters' option to purchase additional shares of Class A common stock is exercised in full) from the Pre-IPO Investors at a price per LLC Unit equal to the public offering price per share of Class A common stock in this offering, less the underwriting discount; - approximately \$ to pay incentive bonuses to certain employees pursuant to the IBAs, as further described in "Executive and Director Compensation-Incentive Bonus Agreements"; - approximately \$ million to fund the tax withholding and remittance obligations related to the IBAs, as further described in "Executive and Director Compensation-Incentive Bonus Agreements."
-The tax withholding and remittance obligation amount assumes that the consummation of this offering had occurred on , 2019, assumes all eligible employees elect to have their tax obligations withheld at maximum statutory rates, which will result in an average withholding rate of approximately %, and does not include any additional amounts that may be required to satisfy tax withholding and remittance obligations related to the settlement of additional Class A common stock that will be issued to certain employees following the consummation of this offering pursuant to the retention bonus component of the IBAs, as further described in "Executive and Director Compensation-Incentive Bonus Agreements"; and - the balance for general corporate purposes, which may include international expansion, innovation, research and development, and working capital.
+- approximately \$493.4 million (or approximately \$664.4 million if the underwriters' option to purchase additional shares of Class A common stock is exercised in full) to purchase and cancel LLC Units from Pre-IPO Investors and shares of Class A common stock from the Blocker Shareholders, in each case at a price per LLC Unit or share, as applicable equal to the public offering price per share of Class A common stock in this offering, less the underwriting discount; - approximately \$25.4 million to pay incentive bonuses to certain employees pursuant to the IBAs, as further described in "Executive and Director Compensation-Incentive Bonus Agreements"; - approximately \$101.7 million to fund the tax withholding and remittance obligations related to the IBAs, as further described in "Executive and Director Compensation-Incentive Bonus Agreements."
+The tax withholding and remittance obligation amount assumes that the consummation of this offering had occurred on June 30, 2019, assumes all eligible employees elect to have their tax obligations withheld at maximum statutory rates, which will result in an average withholding rate of approximately 39.4%, and does not include any additional amounts that may be required to satisfy tax withholding and remittance obligations related to the settlement of additional Class A common stock that will be issued to certain employees following the consummation of this offering pursuant to the retention bonus component of the IBAs, as further described in "Executive and Director Compensation-Incentive Bonus Agreements"; - approximately \$111.2 million to purchase and cancel LLC Units from the non-Series A Pre-IPO Investors pursuant to the terms of our 2018 Private Placement, as further described in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-2018 Private Placement"; - up to \$43.4 million to fund a distribution to the non-Series A Pre-IPO Investors, which distribution will be payable upon determination of the outcome and amount payable, if any, in connection with an arbitration proceeding with Align, as further described in "Dividend Policy."
+Investors in this offering will not be entitled to any portion of this distribution; and - approximately \$357.1 million for general corporate purposes, which may include international expansion, innovation, research and development, and working capital.
 We have not yet determined the specific uses or amounts for any of these uses of the remaining proceeds.